How to use grep in Linux

 The grep command is one of the most powerful and widely used tools in Linux.
 In addition to simple searches, it supports powerful options that enhance its functionality, such as recursive searches through directories, case-insensitive matching, and the use of regular expressions for complex pattern detection.
-This guide explores its essential features, provides practical examples, and helps you get started with advanced techniques to maximize your grep use.

-What is the grep command in Linux?
+What does grep do in Linux?

 Grep (global regular expression print) is a Linux command used to search for specific patterns, words, or phrases within files or output.
 You can use it case-sensitively or insensitively, highlight matches, and use a form of complex pattern matching called regular expressions.